austintgriffith/burner-wallet/README.md

 BUT!
 Make sure you sweep the account later that night to a cold wallet and burn the private key!

-The purpose of this is to research and understand quick, throw-away wallet, and their use in the real world!
+The purpose of this is to research and understand quick, throw-away wallets, and their use in the real world!

+DAI is running on the POA xDAI side chain on https://xdai.io